elugens/hello-javascript/docs/general-javascript-questions/objects-the-basics/objects.md

 ---

-### Are objects ordered?
-In other words, if we loop over an object, do we get all properties in the same order they were added?
-Can we rely on this?
+### Are object properties in order?
+In other words, do we get all attributes in the same order they get introduced if we loop over an object?
+Can we put our faith in this?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> The short answer is that they are ordered in a special fashion, integer properties are sorted, and others appear in creation order.
-This is not a reliable approach we are seeking a specific numbered order.
+  <div><strong>Interview Response:</strong> The short answer is that they get ordered in a particular way, integer properties get sorted, and others appear in creation order.
+This behavior is not a reliable approach, and we are seeking a specific numbered order.
 </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />